OchiabutoKelechi/Business-Analysis-Project/README.md

 ## Conclusion

-This project has shown the efficacy of using Data Analysis to derive real-time business insights and make strategic data-driven decisions and recommendations that would enable the company to increase its sales and meet the organization's revenue targets.
+This project has shown the efficacy of using Data Analysis to derive real-time business insights and make strategic data-driven decisions and recommendations that would enable the company to increase its sales, and meet the organization's revenue targets.